Color Calibration

 Color management is as important to my work flow as tuned instruments are to the professional performer.

-In my own color managed work flow, all images are captured in Canon’s Camera Raw, Adobe RGB color space, essentially taking in the full colors of the given scene.
+In my own color managed work flow, all images are captured in-camera using Canon’s Camera Raw with Adobe RGB color space, essentially taking in the full colors of the given scene.

-Once imported into my computer, all images are viewed and processed on my wide-gamut NEC PAW monitor.
+Once imported into my computer, all images are viewed and processed on my wide-gamut Eizo monitor (previously a NEC PAW monitor).

 This monitor provides my “eyes” into the images, capable of seeing colors beyond what is typically available on the consumer monitors.

-This calibration system effectively creates a reference point for all colors displayed on my monitor, and re-calibrates to that reference point each time I run the program (every three weeks).
+The calibration system, both the previous unit and now with EIzo, effectively create a reference point for all colors displayed on my monitor, and re-calibrates to that reference point at a timed interval maintained by the monitor.

 Profiling The Printer

-Equally important to the monitor calibration is creating a printer profile.
+Equally important to the monitor calibration is using a printer profile.

 With both the monitor and printer profiled, each controls how the colors will appear in the final print, on that specific paper, using that specific printer.